istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 $ command
 {{< /text >}}

-### Verifying the Waypoint Proxy Configuration is working
+### Verifying Waypoint proxy Configuration is working

-Once the virtual service is deployed, you can verify the waypoint proxy configuration by running the following command:
+Once the virtual service is deployed, you can verify Waypoint proxy configuration by running the following command:

 {{< text bash >}}
 $ command
 {{< /text >}}

-This will output the configuration of the waypoint proxy, including the virtual service that is mapped to it.
+This will output the configuration of Waypoint proxy, including the virtual service that is mapped to it.

 ### Configuring Virtual Services